sindresorhus/p-event/readme.md

 It's works with any event API in Node.js and the browser (using a bundler).

-If you want multiple individual events as they are emitted, this module is not for you, as a Promise is a single value.
-Instead, just continue using event callback or use [Observables](https://medium.com/@benlesh/learning-observable-by-building-observable-d5da57405d87).
+If you want multiple individual events as they are emitted, you can use the `pEvent.iterator()` method.
+[Observables](https://medium.com/@benlesh/learning-observable-by-building-observable-d5da57405d87) can be useful too.

 ## Install